Going From Good To Better

 For example, when we come up with a good idea, a capitalising response is one where our spouse reacts enthusiastically and positively: ‘That’s a great idea!”
 If something positive happens to us, such as a promotion, a capitalising spouse might respond: “Congratulations!
 I knew you would get it!”
 It’s an honest and practical expression of an optimistic outlook.

-As time progresses we start to look to share our good news and ideas with others, someone who we know will react enthusiastically.
+As time progresses we start to look to share our good news and ideas with others – with someone who we know will react enthusiastically.
 And without ever intending or even realising it, we’ve successfully transplanted this important source of positivity and fun out of our marriage and into another relationship.

 Capitalising on the other’s positive events and good ideas lifts each other, and our marriage, up.
 We start to capture the positive energy and funnel it into positive emotions towards each other.
 Over time, we become the best and most reliable support team in each other’s life.
 And that’s got to be a good idea!